kubernetes-sigs/kubespray/docs/ha-mode.md

 ![Image](figures/loadbalancer_localhost.png?raw=true)

-  Note: Kubernetes master nodes still use insecure localhost access because there are bugs in Kubernetes <1.5.0 in using TLS auth on master role services.
-This makes backends receiving unencrypted traffic and may be a security issue when interconnecting different nodes, or maybe not, if those belong to the isolated management network without external access.

 A user may opt to use an external loadbalancer (LB) instead.
 An external LB provides access for external clients, while the internal LB accepts client connections only to the localhost.